We’ll send you monthly updates about issues like human trafficking and child health.

-Join us in urging Congress and the President to take action on critical issues for children, and praying for the health and safety of children around the world.
+Join us in urging Congress and the president to take action on critical issues for children, and pray with us for the health and safety of children around the world.

 Child soldiers risk injury or death, witness terrible brutalities, may be used as sex slaves or suicide bombers, and suffer extreme emotional and physical abuse.
 They are deprived of the opportunity for an education and a hopeful future.

 Each year, when the president signs the U.S. federal budget, he can make the choice whether or not to include waivers to the Child Soldier Prevention Act of 2008.
 When waivers are included, it means that the United States will provide military funding to countries that knowingly use child soldiers.

 Ask your members of Congress to support full funding for humanitarian and refugee accounts.

 For the first time since World War II, the number of refugees, asylum-seekers, and internally displaced people worldwide has exceeded 50 million, yet in the president’s budget request for FY16, lifesaving humanitarian aid and refugee funding was reduced by a staggering 20 percent.

 Among the main casualties of the Syrian political crisis are children — making up 5.6 million or half of Syrians in need.
 It’s about the same number as all the children under 18 in Texas.
 Children are subjected to the horrors of war, disenfranchised as refugees, and denied education and a safe childhood.
 What kind of society will evolve in Syria as these children become adults?

 Ask your members of Congress to support funding for global water, sanitation, and hygiene programs.

 Globally, over 748 million people do not have access to safe water, and nearly 2.5 billion people do not have access to adequate sanitation.
 The result is girls not attending school, increased malnutrition and disease, and nearly 1,600 children under 5 dying each day from causes we can prevent.